djc5627/CompendiumWeb/docs/Blog.md

 ![[DSC00949_1.jpg]]{ .galleryItem .galleryRow2 data-title="Viewing platform at Hawk Rise Sanctuary"}

 I went to Hawk Rise Sanctuary this morning before work.
 It was a cool fall morning with no clouds in the sky.
 The leaves are almost all turned to their fall colors but still mostly on the trees.
 This time, I brought my wide-angle lens to get shots of the landscape as well.

-Upon entering Hawk Rise, I was not greeted with a flock of [[Yellow-rumped Warbler|Yellow-rumped Warblers]] like the previous times this Fall, instead, it was actually quiet with few birds.
-I decided to switch to my wide-angle lens and get some cool shots of the sanctuary from the observation deck.
-The wind was whistling and the ocean of marsh reeds was swaying with it.

 [[2022-10-27|Continue Reading]]